Nek5000/NekExamples/CMT/inv_vort/README.md

+# Steady isentropic vortex

 Steady isentropic vortex solution to Euler equations.
 Calorically perfect gas.
-Widely used for simple validation in the 1990s.
-See Shu (1998)  MRUGESH WHAT REFERENCE IS THIS
+Widely used for simple validation in the 1990s [1].
-Yee, Vinokur, Djomehri (1999) "Low-dissipative high-order shock-capturing methods
-                               using characteristic-based filters"
-                               J. Comp.
-Phys.
-150, pp. 199-238

 CMT-Nek_2d_isentropic_vortex.pdf is an old document summarizing our test efforts with the OLD, INCORRECTLY-DEALIASED version of the code.
 The case represented here in pvort.usr and pvort.rea corresponds to the lower-left-hand corner of Fig. 6, p.
 12. It is a periodic